Richard Webb

 closer to work, schools and rapid transit lines.
 First-time homebuyers

-also have many affordable options in the town home and condo markets.
+also have many affordable options in the townhome and condo markets.
 And

 let’s not forget Florida’s climate, world-class beaches, vibrant